 Early warning

-In Christa Wolf’s novel Kassandra (1983), the remarkable sentence is found: „Wann Krieg beginnt, das kann man wissen, aber wann beginnt der Vorkrieg?
-Falls es da Regeln gäbe, müsste man sie weitersagen.“ (WOLF 2011, p.
-71) [“When war begins, you can know, but when does the pre-war begin?
-If there were rules, they should be passed on.”].
-Today’s development, conflict and peace research focuses on the concept of “early warning” when considering Karl Amadeus Hartmann’s person and work.
-This is defined as the ability to perceive (mis)developments in society that are not yet obvious, to detect their possibly fatal dynamics and to address them as a generally valid theme in art.
-Hartmann demonstrated this ability in an exemplary fashion.
+Christa Wolf’s story Kassandra (1983) contains the remarkable sentence: “One can know when war begins, but when does the pre-war begin?
+If there were rules, one would have to pass them on.”
+(WOLF 2011, P. 71).
+Today’s development, conflict and peace research focuses on the term “early warning” when examining Karl Amadeus Hartmann’s person and work: this is understood to mean the ability to perceive social (mis)developments that are not yet obvious, to detect their potentially fatal dynamics and to address them in art in a generally valid way.
+Hartmann demonstrated this ability in exemplary fashion.